Kalalau Trail panorama

 • 1.
 What skill level do I need to hike the Kalalau Trail?

-The Kalalau trail is strenuous and very dangerous at certain parts.
-You should be a fairly experienced hiker and reasonably fit to hike the Kalalau trail.
+The Kalalau Trail is strenuous and very dangerous at certain parts.
+You should be a fairly experienced hiker and reasonably fit to hike the Kalalau Trail.
 If you are inexperienced, at least hike in with someone who is or who has hiked the trail before.
 It’s also important to familiarize yourself with risks of the trail and tropical weather before hiking, including flash flooding and river-crossing safety.
 Many hikers will feel more comfortable splitting the hike into two days by camping at Hanakoa on your way in and out.
 Hanakoa has a stunning waterfall and is a beautiful place to spend a night and ease your hike!

 • 2.
 What safety precautions should I take?